Switchfoot: Where the Light Shines Through and hiatus (2015–2017)

 On December 6, 2016, Switchfoot revealed through an email newsletter and on their website that the premiere of their new film, Live from Hollywood Palladium, would coincide with their 2017 Summer Getaway event.

-In July 2017 the band took to the road touring with Lifehouse on the "Looking for Summer" tour.
-Where the band delivered 30+ shows across the U.S. and Canada.
-It was the first time that both Lifehouse & Switchfoot had toured together, where rock fans across North America got to hear both dynamic Rock bands of the same era.
-A new single by Lifehouse and Switchfoot had been released to help those affected by Hurricane Harvey while on tour.
-The song, “Shine Like Gold”.
+In July 2017, the band took to the road touring with Lifehouse on the "Looking for Summer" tour where the band delivered 30+ shows across the U.S. and Canada.
+It was the first time that Lifehouse and Switchfoot had toured together.
+A new single, "Shine Like Gold," by Lifehouse and Switchfoot was released to help those affected by Hurricane Harvey while on tour.

-On December 15, 2017, Switchfoot announced via their website and mailing list that, after returning home from their fall tour, they will be taking a hiatus "for the foreseeable future".
+On December 15, 2017, Switchfoot announced via their website and mailing list that, after returning home from their fall tour, they would be taking a hiatus "for the foreseeable future".
 The band said in their announcement, "For the first time in twenty years, we are taking an extended break."

 Native Tongue and Covers (2018–2021)

-On March 30, 2018, the band posted a clip on YouTube stating that they had come out of their hiatus and were working on something called "Project 11".
-They also previewed a heavy metal version of "Meant to Live", claiming this to be their new sound.
-Two days later on April 1, this was revealed to be an April Fool's Joke.
+On March 30, 2018, the band posted a clip on YouTube; they said that they had come out of their hiatus and were working on "Project 11".
+They previewed a heavy metal version of "Meant to Live", claiming it was their new sound.
+Two days later on April 1, it was revealed to be an April Fool's Joke.

 On August 9, 2018, the band's song "You Found Me" was released as the single promoting the drama film Unbroken: Path to Redemption.
 The soundtrack album for the film was released on September 14, 2018.

 On October 19, 2018, Switchfoot announced the release of their eleventh album Native Tongue on January 18, 2019 through Fantasy Records.
 In support of the album, the band embarked on a 2019 concert tour of the United States, supported by Colony House and Tyson Motsenbocker.
 The first single "Native Tongue" and its music video were released in conjunction with the album announcement.

-In Spring 2020, during the COVID-19 pandemic, Switchfoot started working on an EP titled Covers, containing the band's take on songs by Frank Ocean, Vampire Weekend, The Chainsmokers, The Verve, Harry Styles and Jon Bellion.
+In spring 2020, during the COVID-19 pandemic, Switchfoot started working on an EP titled Covers, containing the band's take on songs by Frank Ocean, Vampire Weekend, The Chainsmokers, The Verve, Harry Styles, and Jon Bellion.
 It was released on June 19, 2020 via Fantasy Records.
 They also played a monthly livestream concert called the "Fantastic Not Traveling Music Show" during which they played a variety of song requests spanning their career.